 Like people convicted to sentences in private prisons, immigrants in for-profit detention centers face—and work in—inhumane conditions; however, asylum seekers are fleeing persecution, torture, or death in their home countries and come to the US for protection.
 ICE has been arresting asylum seekers and locking them up for prolonged periods of time without bail—a violation of US and international law.
 Additionally, Trump’s zero-tolerance policy led to the separation of over 2,700 children from their families at the US-Mexico border and the government has yet to reunite all families.

 In recent victories, both JPMorgan Chase, Bank of America, and Wells Fargo announced decisions to exit the private prison and immigrant detention industries.
-However, BNP Paribas, SunTrust, and US Bancorp are the remaining three mega-banks responsible for financing GEO Group and CoreCivic.
+However, these prisons still have major support.
+BNP Paribas, SunTrust, and US Bancorp are the remaining three mega-banks responsible for financing GEO Group and CoreCivic.

 You can take action by breaking up with mega-banks that support private prisons and detention centers and put your funds in a community development, green bank or credit union.
 These institutions work to build the green economy through community development projects and loans—not private prisons and detention centers.
 Find one near you with our Get A Better bank directory or talk to your financial planner.